pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

       :rtype: list
       :returns: a list of :data:`xref` integers.

-      Each page may have zero to many associated contents objects (streams) which contain PDF some operator syntax describing what appears where on the page (like text or images, etc. See the :ref:`AdobeManual`, chapter "Operator Summary", page 985).
+      Each page may have zero to many associated contents objects (:data:`stream` \s) which contain some operator syntax describing what appears where and how on the page (like text or images, etc. See the :ref:`AdobeManual`, chapter "Operator Summary", page 985).
 This function only enumerates the number(s) of such objects.
 To get the actual stream source, use function :meth:`Document._getXrefStream` with one of the numbers in this list.
 Use :meth:`Document._updateStream` to replace the content.

 -----